 Offer Win-Win Solutions

-You may feel the entire problem rests on the co-worker (and you might be right).
-But if you want them to embrace your solution give them a win in the situation.
-That enables them to save face or get something out of it.
+You may feel the entire problem rests on the co-worker (and you might be right), but if you want them to embrace your solution give them some kind of a win in the situation that enables them to save face or get something out of it.

-Try this: “Maybe we could do ABC to help you out with this…” or “Hey, don’t worry, I’ve been in the same situation, let’s see what we can do to fix it.”
+Try this: “Maybe we could talk to Jane about helping you when things get hectic or if I have a few down minutes maybe I could help with…” or “Hey, don’t worry, I’ve been in the same situation, let’s see what we can do to fix it.”

 Win-win isn’t just a great strategy in co-worker relations, it’s smart in salary negotiations and other situations where you are blending two conflicting viewpoints into one.